idea404/nyanvault/README.md

 ---

 ## What is NYANVault?
-NYANVault is a minimal, gas-efficient ERC-4626–style vault (without the interface) built for the hackathon.
+NYANVault is a minimal, gas-efficient ERC-4626–style vault (without the interface).
 Users deposit USDC and receive **NYAN** (18-decimal) vault shares.
 An off-chain strategy program periodically updates the vault's Net Asset Value (`totalAssets`) so that 1 share automatically tracks underlying performance.

 Key features: